Reading Scotland

 Kat Hill

-Bothys are that rare thing from the past that hasn’t changed–remote huts in the wilderness whose doors are always unlocked.
-Kat Hill explores the history of these wild shelters and her fellow wanderers – past and present.
+I’ve had some wonderful stays at Bothys in Scotland.
+They are that rare thing from the past that hasn’t changed–remote huts in the wilderness whose doors are always unlocked.
+A good contemporary read that explores the history of these wild shelters and the characters Hill encounters.

 Nan Shepherd

 An extraordinary book written in 1944 about Nan Shepherd’s experiences in the Cairngorm Mountains.
-Each time I read it, like Shepherd's landscape, I afind something new: "However often I walk on them, these hills hold astonishment for me.
+Each time I read it, like Shepherd's landscape, I find something new: "However often I walk on them, these hills hold astonishment for me.
 There is no getting accustomed to them."
+The – now obligatory – introduction from Robert Macfarlane sets the scene.

 Amy Liptrot